danpatrickoneill/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+- forEach executes a callback function on each element of the array, one after the other. map returns a new array with each element having been put through the provided callback.

 2. What is the difference between a function and a method?

+- Methods are just functions that are stored in/applied to objects.
+All methods are functions, but not all functions are methods.

 3. What is closure?

+- Closure is about functions having access to variables assigned above their own scope.
+This does not work in the opposite direction.

 4. Describe the four rules of the 'this' keyword.

+1) By default, without any of the rules below taking effect, this binds to the global object/ the Window.
+2) Implicit binding is when this is bound to something by dot notation, so it refers to whatever sits to the left of that dot.
+3) Explicit binding refers to using call, apply or bind to bind this to a certain object.
+4) New binding is when a constructor object is used to instantiate an object using the new keyword, thereby binding this to the new object.

 5. Why do we need super() in an extended class?

+- It lets the extended class inherit the properties and methods of the class which it extends.

 ## Project Set up